 Crafting is core to Animal Crossing: New Horizons, and there are also DIY recipes that you can unlock.
 These can allow you to craft sturdier tools that can withstand more use, or simply broaden your catalogue of furniture and decorative items that you can make.
 You can expect to have the chance to create custom designs to decorate them with or use Customization Kits to change their colour.

 To say that Animal Crossing: New Horizons perfectly encapsulates what Nintendo Switch is all about would be a drastic understatement.
-Whether curled up on my sofa at home, sat half-awake on the bus to work in the morning or spending my lunch break gathering much-needed materials, living my island life whenever possible throughout my day has been a wondrous and welcomed escape from reality.
+Whether curled up on my sofa at home, sitting half-awake on the bus to work in the morning or spending my lunch break gathering much-needed materials, living my island life whenever possible throughout my day has been a wondrous and welcomed escape from reality.

 This series has long been portable of course, but Animal Crossing: New Horizons is such a significant step up compared to what has come before.
 That’s not simply in the leap from 240p to the captivatingly beautiful art direction that we now gaze upon – whether that be docked or in handheld mode – but in the constant refinements that continue to round out and successfully build upon the game’s endearing foundation.